Boggs Lake Ecological Reserve

 The Boggs Lake Ecological Reserve is a nature reserve in Lake County, California.
 The land area is about one quarter of a square mile and contains a large vernal pool as well as endangered plants such as the Boggs Lake hedge-hyssop.

 Boggs Lake is managed by the Nature Conservancy and the California Department of Fish and Game.

 It is 8 mi south of Clear Lake and has a small parking area and hiking trail loop.
-The protective fence and interpretive display boards were installed by the Nature Conservancy.
+The protective fence and interpretive signs were installed by the Nature Conservancy.

 The lake lies in a volcanic depression lined with a very fine covering of volcanic ash a few feet deep that has compacted to become impervious to water.
 The lake surface covers about 90 acre when it is full.

 Originally a plant preserve of 101 acre that resulted from the California Native Plant Society's (CNPS) efforts to save the land from development in 1973, it is today a protected area of sensitive habitat for several endangered plants and animals.